steren/wordpress-to-html/README.md

 Your site is now in the `site` folder.

+Open index.html and manually remove the `<li>` that do not point to articles but to full page gallery images.

 Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page).
 After doing so, re-run step 4. above.

+Notably, if you want a image grid layout for your index page, replace `<ol class="pages">` with `<ol class="pages grid">` in `template-index-header.html` and enable

 Customze your articles style in `style.css` and the index style in the `<style>` tag of `template-index-header.html`.